bparanj/crystal/electronics/book/energy-frequency-vibration/newton.md

-A newton (N) is a unit of force, and it can be visualized using simple, physical examples of pushing or pulling objects.
+A newton (N) is a unit of force.
+It can be visualized using simple, physical examples of pushing or pulling objects.

 PENDING